 The lighting in your home or office contributes to your overall energy bill.
 If you are not using efficient lighting systems, you could be paying more each month in electrical bills than you need to.
 Making the switch to more efficient lighting helps you save energy and it can improve your living environment.

-There are three predominant types of energy efficient lights: CFLs, halogens, and LEDs.
-They are available in varying colors — ranging from warm to cool.
-Warmer colors are better in decorative fixtures and main living areas.
-Cooler colors are better suited for work areas, but can be used in decorative fixtures and pendants too.
+There are three predominant types of energy-efficient lights: CFLs, halogens, and LEDs.
+They are available in varying colours — ranging from warm to cool.
+Warmer colours are better in decorative fixtures and main living areas.
+Cooler colours are better suited for work areas but can be used in decorative fixtures and pendants too.

 Traditional 60-watt incandescent bulbs run at about $22 per year.
 By making the switch to an LED bulb, the cost reduces to a total of $4 per year.
 Halogen bulbs use 28 percent less energy than incandescent bulbs, while CFLs use 75 percent less.
 LEDs use the least amount of energy out of the three efficient lighting options.